Islamization of Jerusalem: Islamization of the Temple Mount

+The Temple Mount was originally an Israelite and subsequently Jewish holy site, as the location of the First and Second Temples.
+The site was essentially deserted under the Byzantine Empire.
+Muslims built a mosque on the Temple Mount after conquering the city in 638 CE.

 Dome of the Rock

 Monumental constructions made on the Temple Mount, exemplifying what Gideon Avni calls 'an outstanding manifestation of Islamic rule over Jerusalem,' climaxed at the end of the seventh century, with the construction of the Dome of the Rock in the early 690s when Abd al-Malik was developing his program of Islamization.
 It was built over the Foundation Stone, the site of the historic Jewish Temple.
 The al-Aqsa mosque was built at the southern end of the mount in the 8th-century.

 Throughout the entire period of the Muslim conquest until the capture of Jerusalem in 1099, various structures were built on the mount including memorial sites and gates.

 From the 13th-century onwards, after the Muslims had regained control of the city, building projects in Jerusalem and around the Temple Mount sought to further establish the city’s Islamic character.

 After the conquest of the city by Saladin, non-Muslims were permitted to set foot on the Temple Mount.